VisualGPS/NMEAParser/README.md

     specific semaphore or mutex functions.
   - NMEA sentence notification.
 Redefine methods to get notified that a new NMEA sentence was processed.
-  - Bonus Qt project included to show the NMEAParser in action.
-Supports Windows, Linux and Mac OS
+  - Bonus Qt project ~~included~~ to show the NMEAParser in action.
+Supports Windows, Linux and Mac OS. **NOTE: This project has been moved into its own repo located at:** https://github.com/VisualGPS/VisualGPSqt
     ![Qt Project making use of the NMEAParser.](./img/ss.png)

 ## Required and Optional Tools